 Athens is one of the world’s most impressive capital cities with a unique and vibrant blend of history and culture.

 The “Themistoclean Wall” was named after the great Athenian Politician and General, Themistocles.
-His traits and skills on military and naval power were instrumental of ensuring Greece’s victory from its greatest threat, the Persians; and after the second Persian invasion, he proposed to build walls that will protect Athens from upcoming sieges; but it was after Themistocles’ death, in 461 B.C., that the construction of the “Themistoclean Wall” started.
-Walk no further that the lower level of the hotel to admire some of the ancient part of these walls!
+His traits and skills on military and naval power were instrumental in ensuring Greece’s victory from its greatest threat, the Persians.
+Its construction started in 461 B.C., which followed Themistocle’s death.

 New Acropolis Museum

-Kolonaki is an upscale neighborhood and one of the main shopping areas in Athens, with many fashion and designer boutiques and jewelry stores.
-It is also home to a variety of museums and art galleries.
+Kolonaki is an upscale neighbourhood and one of the main shopping areas in Athens, with many fashion designer boutiques and jewellery shops.

 The romantic experience: Open-air movie experience at Cine Paris in Plaka

 Nothing defines Greek summer as open air cinemas do.
 In fact, almost every Athenian neighbourhood has one.
 Cine Paris is one of the oldest open-air cinemas in Athens, and it’s still one of the most popular cinemas for the locals thanks to its fantastic location in Plaka, facing the Parthenon.
 It is open from May to September, screening mostly contemporary movies.